pfarrell/pfarrell.github.com/_posts/2013-03-06-the-abcs-of-google.markdown

 ---
 layout: post
-title: "DRAFT: the abcs of google"
+title: "The ABCs of Google"
 tldr: "Google is _serious_ business"
 ---
 > George: What is a barometer, exactly?